kjhealy/workflow-paper/workflow-apps.md

 ### How I almost do it

-The document flow I want is shown in Figure @fig:workflow-diagram.
+The document flow I want is shown in @fig:workflow-diagram.
 I promise it is less insane than it appears.
 Describing this all at once will probably make it sound a little crazy.
 But, at bottom, there are just two separable pieces: `knitr` converts `.Rmd` files to `.md` files, and `pandoc` converts `.md` files to HTML, `.tex`, and PDFs.
 In both cases we use a few switches, templates and configuration files to do that nicely.
 You may have some or all of these tools installed anyway, and use them separately for different things.
 The thing is just to connect them a little.
 I assume you have you have a standard set of unix command-line tools available (e.g. Apple's developer tools), along with R, knitr, pandoc, and a TeX distribution.
 Note that the default set-ups for `knitr` and `pandoc`---the two key pieces of the process---will do most of what we want with no further tweaking.
 What I'm showing you here are just the relevant options to use and switches to set for these tools, together with some templates and document samples showing how nice-looking output can be produced in practice.

 I write everything in Emacs, but as I hope is clear by now, that doesn't matter.
 Use whatever text editor you like and just learn the hell out of it.
 The [custom LaTeX style files](https://github.com/kjhealy/latex-custom-kjh) were originally put together to let me write nice-looking `.tex` files directly, but now they just do their work in the background.
 Pandoc will use them when it converts things to PDF.
 The heavy lifting is done by the [org-preamble-pdflatex.sty](https://github.com/kjhealy/latex-custom-kjh/tree/master/needs-org-mode) and [memoir-article-styles](https://github.com/kjhealy/latex-custom-kjh/tree/master/needs-memoir) files.
 If you install these files where LaTeX can find them---i.e., if you can compile a LaTeX document [based on this example](https://github.com/kjhealy/latex-custom-kjh/blob/master/templates/basic/article.tex)---then you are good to go.
 My [BibTeX master file](https://github.com/kjhealy/socbibs) is also available, but you will probably want to use your own, changing references to it in the templates as appropriate.
 Second, we have the custom pandoc stuff.
 [Here is the repository for that](https://github.com/kjhealy/pandoc-templates).
 Much of the material there is designed to go in the `~/.pandoc/` directory, which is where pandoc expects to find its configuration files.